Skip to main content

 sentrix init

-Overwrite existing Claude Code command files:
+Overwrite the managed Claude Code command file:

 bash